It was a dark and stormy night when we received the late-night call that every parent of a college student dreads.

 Name hyphen: Are you concerned that your daughter Veneta Sue could be seduced by the siren melody of a Top 40 hit of existentialism such as Kierkegaards’ Afsluttende uvidenskabelig Efterskrift til de philosophiske Smuler?
 Give her a name hyphen so that she becomes Veneta-Sue, and she’ll stick to her declared major of Animal Husbandry.

 Gauloise cigarettes: Favorite source of oral gratification of French existentialists.
 Don’t worry about lung cancer—it’s mainly a fashion accessory to dangle from one’s lips, and need not be lit to achieve its desired effect.

-If your high school graduate faithfully uses the tools in this kit over the summer, by the time freshman orientation begins sufficient antibodies will have been built up so that when asked “Have you read any Sartre?” he or she can reply with chilly disdain—”Existentialism?
+If your high school graduate faithfully uses the tools in this kit, by the time mid-terms roll around sufficient antibodies will have been built up so that when asked “Have you read any Sartre?” he or she can reply with chilly disdain—”Existentialism?
 I’ve progressed beyond that.”

 Which, if said with just the right mixture of indifference and arrogance, sounds really existential.

 Available in Kindle format on amazon.com as part of the collection “Let’s Get Philosophical!”